UCSD-ECEMAE-148/fall-2024-final-project-team-1/README.md

 - **Ball Tracking:** Detects and tracks the ball in real time using DepthAI and OpenCV algorithms.
 - **Depth and Angle Estimation:** Computes the ball's depth (distance) and horizontal angle relative to the robot.
 - **ROS2 Framework:** Publishes and subscribes to relevant data across custom ROS2 nodes for modular functionality.
-- **PID Control:** Implements a proportional-integral-derivative controller for accurate steering adjustments.
+- **Proportional and Bang-Bang Control:** Implements a proportional controller for accurate steering adjustments and bang-bang control for velocity inputs.
 - **Goalkeeper Behavior:** Waits for ball movement before executing intercept maneuvers, mimicking real penalty-kick rules.

 ---